Profile

 2. 2

-Drain the potatoes, let them steam dry briefly, then peel while still warm and slice into roughly 1 cm thick rounds.
+Drain the potatoes, let them steam dry briefly and peel them while still warm.
+Slice them into roughly 1 cm thick rounds so they can absorb the stock without falling apart.

 3. 3

-Warm the vegetable stock and pour it over the potato slices to help them soak up the flavour.
+Warm the vegetable stock and pour it over the warm potato slices.
+Leave for 10 to 15 minutes so the potatoes absorb the flavour and stay moist.

 4. 4